-A small town located approximately 40 miles west of Charlottesville, Staunton has one of the most beautiful historic districts not only in Virginia but in all of the US—that’s because many of Staunton’s Victorian-era buildings escaped the ravages of the Civil War mostly intact.
+A small town located approximately 40 miles west of Charlottesville, Staunton has one of the most beautiful historic districts not only in Virginia, but in all of the United States.
+That’s because many of Staunton’s Victorian-era buildings escaped the ravages of the Civil War mostly intact.

 Along with a thriving arts scene, Staunton offers a variety of amazing things to do, including easy access to outdoor activities in Virginia’s Shenandoah Valley.